I’ve got a question for you! Do you have a mobile-friendly website?

 - About four out of five Americans are now online shoppers, with more than half having made purchases using a mobile device.

-If your website is not using responsive design you’re looking for trouble.
-Basically when it comes to the mobile world responsive design means that if you access a website on any device it will automatically adjust to fit the screen.
+If your website is not using responsive design, you’re looking for trouble.
+When it comes to the mobile world, a responsive design means that if you access a website on any device, it will automatically adjust to fit the screen.
 The text will shrink, images will shrink, and videos will shrink or expand based on whatever device you’re using.

 I highly recommend using the following tools to determine if your site is where it needs to be:

-According to Google, in the USA, 94% of people with smartphones search for local information on their phones.
-So if you serve a local market, this is critical… don’t you think?
+According to Google, 94% of people with smartphones search for local information on their phones in the USA.
+So if you serve a local market, this is critical.

 That being said, I highly recommend the following:

 - Test your website using the Google Mobile-Friendly Test.
 What do you have to lose?
 The test is free.

 - Familiarize yourself with Google’s documentation for mobile-friendly websites.

 - If test results are less than stellar, get to work making your site mobile-friendly.
 The success of your business depends on it.

 Editor’s Note: This post was originally published in 2013 and updated for freshness, accuracy, and comprehensiveness.